 extraHostPathVolumes:

-Once applied, the TrueNAS k3s engine pulls the MinIO image, mounts the ZFS dataset to /data, binds the ports, and starts the S3 listener.
+This last chunk is the important one.
+By specifying a host path instead of letting TrueNAS create an ephemeral PVC, you’re binding MinIO’s data directory directly to your ZFS dataset.
+The k3s engine pulls the MinIO image, mounts the dataset to /data, and starts the S3 listener.

-🔵 Deep Dive: The Storage Translation Layer When you upload an object (e.g., a photo) via the S3 API to MinIO, MinIO translates that object into a standard POSIX file and writes it to the /data directory inside the container.
-Because we mapped /data to our host path /mnt/tank/Apps/minio_data, the file is instantly passed down to the ZFS file system.
+When an app sends a PUT request to MinIO’s S3 API, MinIO translates the object into a standard POSIX file and writes it to /data inside the container.
+Because /data maps to /mnt/tank/Apps/minio_data, the write immediately reaches ZFS.

-🔴 Danger: The UID 473 Trap By far, the most common reason a TrueNAS MinIO deployment fails or gets stuck in a “Deploying” state is a permission mismatch on the ZFS dataset.
-When TrueNAS starts the MinIO pod, it does not run it as root.
-It runs it under a specifically created internal user and group: minio with UID 473 and GID 473.
-If you attempt to modify the ACLs of your /mnt/tank/Apps/minio_data dataset via SMB or the command line and accidentally overwrite the ownership to root or your personal user account, the container will instantly crash with a “Permission Denied” fatal error on the /data directory.
-Never manually alter the dataset owner once the app claims it.
+The UID 473 trap.
+When TrueNAS starts the MinIO pod, it doesn’t run it as root.
+It runs as internal user minio with UID 473 and GID 473.
+If you touch the dataset’s ACLs manually — say, chown-ing it to root or your personal account — the container will crash on startup with a permission denied error on /data.
+Never manually alter the dataset ownership once the app has claimed it.